-This document provides information about how to set up, install, configure, and work with the IBM TotalStorage [TM] Fibre Array Storage Technology (FAStT) Storage Manager Version 8.3 in AIX [TM] , HP-UX and Solaris.
+This document provides information about how to set up, install, configure, and work with the IBM TotalStorage[TM] Fibre Array Storage Technology (FAStT) Storage Manager Version 8.3 in AIX[TM], HP-UX and Solaris.

 Throughout this document, the terms storage management software and Storage Manager 8.3 refer to the IBM TotalStorage FAStT Storage Manager Version 8.3.
 Individual components of the storage management software are identified by name.

 Note: Throughout this document, Storage Manager version 8.3 refers to software levels 8.30 or higher.

-Use this document to: Determine the hardware and software that is required to install the management software into your subsystem network Install the management software Upgrade controller NVSRAM and firmware Identify management features that are unique to your specific installation Note: This document does not cover hardware installation or integration.
-For information about these topics, see FAStT900 Installation and Support Guide .
+Use this document to:

+- Determine the hardware and software that is required to install the management software into your subsystem network - · Install the management software - · Upgrade controller NVSRAM and firmware - Identify management features that are unique to your specific installation

+Note: This document does not cover hardware installation or integration.
+For information about these topics, see the FAStT Installation and Support Guide that is appropriate for your FAStT Fibre Channel Storage Server.